hazelweakly/hazelweakly.me/src/blog/the-future-of-observability-observability-3-0.md

 The thing that defines observability 2.0 is a combination of one data format, one storage location, and one source of truth.
 Charity would argue that the structured log events are the data format that is required by observability 2.0; I think anything that lets you build relational data structure on top works.
 Consequently, that implies that a time series, logs, and any other temporal data structure that can be decorated with metadata works fine.
-While, yes, that's _true_... seriously, use structured log events, you'll hate yourself a whole lot less.
+While, yes, that's _true_...
+Seriously, use structured log events, you'll hate yourself a whole lot less.

 Regardless!
 The big shift here from an _implementation_ standpoint is uniformity in data format, storage location, and source of truth.
 And from a capabilities standpoint, you get the ability to correlate information together.